 BnF’s laboratory enables a truly scientific approach by developing methods for analyzing materials and the ways in which they age and degrade.

-Preservation activities at the Joël‑Le‑Theule Technical Center consist of the following:
+Preservation activities at the Joël‑Le‑Theule Technical Center consist of:

 - restoration workshops